bwbecker/cdnFedElectionData/README.md

 2. A Postgresql database

 ### Workflow
 The overall process is controlled by the makefile.
+The `makefile` is not my finest work, unfortunately.
 It proceeds in several steps:

 ####
 Create a database in postgres.